arunn03/wemotions-mobile-hiring/README.md

 https://github.com/FlicLabs/wemotions-mobile.git
 ```

+- Use Flutter **FVM** to setup project.
 - Connect your devices/emulators and run the app using `flutter run` in the root of the project directory.

 ## Flutter Assignment: Implement 4D Scrolling